wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here are notes while I'm learning about this, attempting to be succinct and <strong>logically sequenced</strong>.
+Here are notes while I'm learning about Consul, attempting to be succinct and <strong>logically sequenced</strong>.
 All without sales generalizations.
 All in this one single big page for easy search.
 This is not a replacement for you going through professionally developed trainings.

 > Consul is "a multi-cloud service networking platform to connect and secure any service across any runtime platform and public or private cloud".<a target="_blank" href="https://www.youtube.com/watch?v=Aq1uTozNajI" title="HashiConf Oct 15 2019">*</a><a target="_blank" href="https://www.hashicorp.com/resources/consul-service-mesh-deep-dive">*</a>